 Silver Cut Crease

 An ultra-modern and sophisticated silver cut crease will transform your entire appearance by drawing all attention to your eyes.
-Highlight beautiful brown eyes with this opposing shade or emphasise the piercing allure of light blue or grey eyes.
-Due to the shimmering, standout nature of this colour, opt for a half cut crease to keep your look refined.
+Highlight beautiful brown eyes with this opposing shade or emphasize the piercing allure of light blue or grey eyes.
+Due to the shimmering, standout nature of this color, opt for a half cut crease to keep your look refined.

 Black Cut Crease

 For a glamorous, bold makeup look that oozes confidence, a black cut crease makes an excellent option.
 To enhance the intensity, add a shimmer of silver or white shadow on your inner eye.
 Also, make sure your winged liner extends beyond the black eyeshadow, so that your eyes are beautifully elongated, and blend the shadow above your crease so that it is slightly lighter on the outer corners.
 Finally, pair with your favorite red lipstick for a knockout finish.

 Pink Glitter Cut Crease

 For all the pink ladies out there, a pink glitter cut crease is a fun and flirty way to play up your eyes on a night out.
 This shimmering style will make your eyes sparkle, but the key is to choose the best shade of pink for your eye color.
 If you have rare grey eyes, light shades such as salmon pink and coral are for you.
 Additionally, coral will look incredible on blue-eyed beauties.
 Alternatively, if you have hazel or green eyes, a dusty, metallic pink will really make you stand out.

 Burgundy Cut Crease